rust-lang/rust/src/doc/unstable-book/src/language-features/generators.md

 * Whenever a generator is dropped it will drop all captured environment variables.

-Note that unlike closures generators at this time cannot take any arguments.
+Note that unlike closures, generators at this time cannot take any arguments.
 That is, generators must always look like `|| { ... }`.
 This restriction may be lifted at a future date, the design is ongoing!